Western Artist Retreat

 Industry Professionals

-We’re thrilled to be partnering with Schultz Wrangling, a renowned team with over 40 years of experience in the film industry.
-Known for their professionally trained film horses, skilled stunt riders, and authentic western gear, Schultz Wrangling brings an unmatched level of realism and artistry to every shoot.
-Their collection of historic wagons, saddles, and tack adds incredible production value and period accuracy.
+We are proud to partner with Schultz Wrangling, a working film wrangling team with almost 50 years of experience in Western production work.
+Known for their professionally trained film horses, skilled stunt riders, and historically-accurate wagons and gear, Schultz Wrangling has been part of countless artist reference shoots across the country.
 Their horses and riders have appeared in major productions including Dances with Wolves, Murder at Yellowstone City, and the newly released western Rust.
-We’re proud to bring that same level of quality to our creative collaboration.
+Most recently, they worked on the upcoming film adaptation of Louis L’Amour’s Flint.
+We’re proud to bring that level of quality to our creative collaboration.

 Schultz Wrangling